getoctane/octane-collector/README.md

 # Octane: Kubernetes Cost Engine

-Octane helps Development Teams easily  **manage their cloud spend on Kubernetes** Octane provides detailed cost attribution of running infrastructure (e.g. cpu, mem, storage) to Kubernetes resources (clusters, namespaces, pods).
+Octane helps Development Teams easily  **manage their cloud spend on Kubernetes**.
+Octane provides detailed cost attribution of running infrastructure (e.g. cpu, mem, storage) to Kubernetes resources (clusters, namespaces, pods).

 Octane makes it easier to get a real time view into financial spend on your cloud infrastructure.
 It works on any main cloud provider (AWS, GCP, Azure).